 Flossing Your Teeth

-Flossing cleans the surfaces of your teeth that a toothbrush cannot reach, and is effective at breaking off plaque and bacteria that accumulate below the gum line.
+Flossing cleans the surfaces of your teeth that a toothbrush cannot reach, and it is effective at breaking off plaque and bacteria that accumulate below the gumline.
 When you floss, we recommend that you:

 - Use a piece of dental floss that is about two feet long.

 If you are concerned about bad breath, please contact Smiles by Design Dental Care.
-Our dentist and team will be able to help you identify the cause of bad breath and recommend a course of action to get rid of it.
+Our dentist and team will help you identify the cause of your bad breath and recommend a course of action to get rid of it.
+If we cannot locate the cause or find that the source of your bad breath is medical, we will recommend that you visit your doctor.

 The most common causes of bad breath include: